Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Capital Expansion now adds Urbanization level per Urban Center.
 - Both buttons should now work to recall the Naturalist from a Botanical Expedition.
 - The Paddock Button should no longer disappear after you found the AIACAR
+- Fixed the text for the racing triggers that told you they require Motor Industries when in fact they need Automotive Industries.

 Characters:
 - Otto Wagner (random Austrian Architect)